-You can call 612-338-0202 to contact Brendan Flaherty, an attorney who has handled hundreds of dog bite lawsuits in Minnesota.
+You can call 612-338-0202 to contact Brendan Flaherty, an attorney who has obtained numerous dog bite settlements in Minnesota, both in the Twin Cities and outstate.

 I’ve been attacked by a dog.
 What should I do?